getappmap/appmap-dotnet/README.md

 The repository is pretty self-contained and should build on any Linux with modern cmake and C++ compiler.

-You can use the Dockerfile and run `docker build .` to build both the library and the CLR Instrumentation Engine.
+You can use `scripts/docker-build.sh` to build both CLRIE and this instrumentation method in Docker.
-The binaries will end up in created images, you need to copy them out using your preferred method.
+On success, `out` directory will contain all the files needed to use this instrumentation method.